Ready to Read : 100 and 5.3 Pounds.

 You can find this ebook on Amazon or Barnes & Noble:

-D’Ross took a deep breath like he was going to jump feet first into a pond of cold water, and he said, “I took her on my horse and we… “ Here the heavy boy fluttered his meaty hand in the air.
+D’Ross took a deep breath like he was going to jump feet first into a pond of cold water.
+Then he said, “That’s when I took her on my horse and we… “ Here the heavy boy fluttered his meaty hand in the air.
 “You know… we…” There was the flutter again.
 “Back in the woods.”

 Turkey listened to the gasps go through the room.
 “Are you telling me, that Verna Ware, the very first time she ever met you, spent intimate time with you?
 Is that what you are unable to say, when you do this?”
-The lawyer fluttered his own hand in the air, a touch of drama he liked.
+The lawyer fluttered his own hand in the air, a touch a drama he liked.